mekomlusa/Mlusa-cat-bot/README.md

 2. Substitute secrets in `env-public.list` to your secrets (Note: `DATABASE_URL` is used by Heroku.
 Can be left empty there).
 You may want to set up a MySQL environment beforehand (localhost is fine) so that the script could connect to your designated database.

-3. Build the image: `docker build -t "dailycatie:docker" .`
+3. Build the image: `docker build -t "dailycatie:docker" .` (Change `dailycatie:docker` to be your desired tag name, if needed)

 4. Run the built image: `docker run --detach --env-file=env-public.list --name your-name-here --net=host dailycatie:docker` (Substitute `your-name-here` to the name of your container)